apache/arrow/site/install.md

 ### Nightly Development Builds

 To assist with development and debugging, some nightly builds are available.
-These builds are not releases and are to be used strictly for development.
+These builds are not releases and not necessarily produced on ASF infrastructure.
+They are to be used strictly for development.

 * **conda packages** for C++ and Python (Linux only)